devx-cafe/git-phlow/README.md

 - *build for pretest integration*: deliver will push your branch to GitHub, ready for your pipeline to pull, integrate, test and merge back in.

 ## Using the phlow (workflow)
-To get started using the-phlow, read [praqmas](http://www.praqma.com/stories/a-pragmatic-workflow/) article about how the phlow works, and how to configure waffle for your projects.
+To get started using the-phlow, read [praqmas](http://www.praqma.com/stories/a-pragmatic-workflow/) article about how the phlow works, and how to configure Waffle for your projects.
 A few things nees to be configured before hand:

 - Activate __issues__ on the designated GitHub repository
 - Create the __labels__ used by the phlow.
 Read the article above to find them